A good[ish] website

 $ git checkout master

-Then checkout the needed file or folder from the other branch:
+Then checkout the needed file or folder from the feature branch with the following command:

 $ git checkout feature-branch -- src/js/some-file.js